Dec 16, 2025

 U.S. Mortgage Rates Hold Above 6% as Affordability Pressures Persist

 Despite recent rate cuts by the Federal Reserve, mortgage rates have not declined in step, reflecting the influence of Treasury yields, investor sentiment, and inflation expectations.
+The Fed announced that, starting on December 12, it will begin purchasing $40 billion per month in U.S. Treasury bills in order to rebuild reserves in the financial system.
+This could be good news for mortgage rates, as Treasury bill yields may decline.
 Many existing homeowners are still locked into mortgages below 4 percent, reducing their incentive to move or refinance.

 Looking ahead, mortgage rates will remain sensitive to both inflation data and monetary policy signals.
 Analysts suggest that a sustained move of 30-year rates into the 5–5.5 percent range would be necessary to stimulate housing demand on a broad scale.